Manifesto Market

 Adapting the project for a new vision.

-The way that Manifesto's website was constructed limited the ability to modify its layout or create significant UI changes.
-However, Martin Barry Group, the organization behind Manifesto, recently launched another unique food-and-beverage concept: Kalle Halle.
-With this new company's website being built in-house from scratch, many of my ideas involving CTAs and navigation will be utilized—stay tuned!
+Martin Barry Group, the organization behind Manifesto, recently launched Kalle Halle.
+Many of my ideas involving CTAs and navigation will be utilized there.

 Creating a mobile-friendly experience.